SAN DIEGO DISABILITY BENEFITS

 The main thing DDS is looking for are medical records which show exactly how your illness prevents you from working.
 Therefore, it is very important to obtain regular, ongoing medical treatment.

 Medical records are crucial to winning benefits, because they are evidence in your case.
-To learn more about the importance of medical records in your disability case read here.
+To learn more about the importance of medical records in your SSDI and SSI case read here.

 If you are having trouble finding medical care to prove you deserve benefits, then please contact the following San Diego health resources: